eisfabian/PACEtomo/README.md

 ### Troubleshooting
 - The *rootname_tgts.txt* was not found: Run the *PACEtomo_selectTargets* script again to the point where you select the folder, then cancel it.
 - Image shift limits exceeded after start tilt images were collected: Double check if you want to collect targets with such high image shifts.
 If yes, change the *imageShiftLimit* setting in the PACEtomo acquisition script accordingly.
+- Determination of pretilt: The pretilt is determined by the used FIB milling angle (e.g. 10 degrees) and the way the grid is loaded.
+If the lamella appears thinner/brighter at +10 degrees stage tilt angle, the pretilt value should be -10 degrees and vice versa.
 - to be continued...